CreativeInquiry/OSSTA-Report/README.md

 5. [**Values**](5_values.md) — How do we describe what we do, and its value?
 6. [**Futures**](6_futures.md) — What are the futures we want to see?

-Within the sections linked above, we have identified the key themes that emerged from each of the discussions as well as the challenges and opportunities presented by Convening participants.
+Within the pages linked above, we have identified the key themes that emerged from each of the discussions as well as the challenges and opportunities presented by Convening participants.

 ## iii.
 Participants